jianchang512/pyvideotrans/README_ENG.md

 1. Download the latest version from the release, extract it, and double-click on sp.exe.
 2. Original video directory: Select the mp4 video.
 3. Output video directory: If not selected, it will default to generating in the same directory as `_video_out`.
+4. Choose translation: Google, Baidu, ChatGPT can be selected, and the latter two need to click on "Set Translation Key" to set corresponding information
-4. Network proxy address: If you are unable to access Google directly in your region, you need to set up a proxy in the software interface under Network Proxy.
+5. Network proxy address: If you are unable to access Google directly in your region, you need to set up a proxy in the software interface under Network Proxy.
 For example, if you are using v2ray, enter `http://127.0.0.1:10809`.
 If using Clash, enter `http://127.0.0.1:7890`.
 If you have modified the default port or are using other proxy software, please fill in accordingly.
-5. Original video language: Select the language of the video to be translated.
+6. Original video language: Select the language of the video to be translated.
-6. Target translation language: Select the desired language for translation.
+7. Target translation language: Select the desired language for translation.
-7. Select dubbing: After selecting the target translation language, you can choose a dubbing role from the dubbing options.
+8. Select dubbing: After selecting the target translation language, you can choose a dubbing role from the dubbing options.

    Embedded subtitles:display regardless,doesnot hide them.